socialismconference/songbook.github.io/songs/joe-hill.md

 "In Salt Lake, Joe," says I to him,
 Him standing by my bed,
-"They framed you on a murder charge,"
+"They framed you on a murder charge."
 Says Joe.
-"But I ain't dead,"
+"But I ain't dead."
 Says Joe, "But I ain't dead."

 "The copper bosses killed you, Joe,